-where $\wedge$ is the wedge product, $\star$ is the Hodge star operation, $g_s$ and $l_s$ are the string coupling constant and length, respectively, and $H_3$ is the field strength of $B_2$ as
+where $\wedge$ is the wedge product, $\star$ is the Hodge star operation, $g_s$ and $\ell_s$ are the string coupling constant and length, respectively, and $H_3$ is the field strength of $B_2$ as

 with the curvature 2-form $R$ and the gauge field strength $F$.
 Notice that here $R \wedge R$ can be omitted and eq.~\eqref{dH_3} can be imposed on the action by introducing the 6-form $B_6$.
-Then integrating out $H_3$ in the dual field of $B_2$, we can obtain
+Then, by integrating out $H_3$ and dualizing to $B_6$, we can obtain

-where $H_7\equiv dB_6=2\pi/(g_s^2 l_s^4)\star_{10} H_3$, in which the heterotic string is compactified to four-dimensions on the compact internal manifold $K_6$.
+where $H_7\equiv dB_6=2\pi/(g_s^2 \ell_s^4)\star_{10} H_3$.
+Here, we consider the heterotic string compactified to four dimensions on a compact internal manifold $K_6$.
 After the KK reduction, the first and second terms in eq.~\eqref{action_H_7} can be written as

 where $X_4$ represents the four-dimensional non-compact manifold and the axion decay constant $f$ is given by